khazali/MCPricer/README.md

 1. A Grphical User Interface (GUI).
 2. Taking the underlying's dividends into account.
 3. Parallel processing abilities.
-4. More exact calculation of the greeks for Monte-Carlo pricing engine.
+4. More precise calculation methods for the greeks in the Monte-Carlo pricing engine.
+5. A more rigourous testing of Asian opions and autocallables.
+6. Pricing of more financial instruments.
+7. Multiple underlyings.
-5. Definitely more comments!
+7. Definitely more comments!